mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

  ![A](assets/reversed_axis.png)
 <br>

-Then, click and drag 'Truck Name' to the rows shelf.
+Then, click and drag 'Truck Brand Name' to the rows shelf.
 Add a label to the bar charts, same as we did for the Top Selling Product sheet.
 Drag Order Totals to the labels tile on the marks card.
+Sort the sheet.

 ![A](assets/drag_out_truck.png)